The Ghost in the Invisible Bikini: Casting

 Although Avalon and Funicello had been announced as the stars originally, neither appeared in the final film (it remains the only movie in the series to not feature either.)
-Walley signed in June 1965, and was soon followed by Nancy Sinatra and Claudia Martin.
+Walley - who made several films for AIP - signed in June 1965, and was soon followed by Nancy Sinatra and Claudia Martin.
 Beach Party regulars Jody McCrea, Harvey Lembeck and John Ashley were also originally announced in the cast with Buster Keaton signing to reprise his role as a comic Indian.

 Keaton bowed out, due to illness (decd.
 February 1966) and his role was taken by Ben Rubin.
 Ashley and McCrea did not appear in the final film, the male leads being played by Tommy Kirk and Aron Kincaid, both of whom had worked for AIP before.

 Other veteran actors who appeared were Francis X. Bushman, Basil Rathbone and Patsy Kelly.
 The movie was reportedly Bushman's 435th.
 Elsa Lanchester was originally announced to be playing a small role but did not appear in the final film.

 Actress and singer Piccola Pupa was a 13-year-old discovery of Danny Thomas.
 The movie marked her film debut.